Ruan Pienaar

 Pienaar is the son of former Springbok fullback Gysie Pienaar.
 Ruan is regarded as a very skilful rugby player.
 Besides being able to pass well, he can kick with both feet, and his vision and running style moved former Springbok coach Jake White to compare him with Australian fly-half Stephen Larkham.

 Pienaar has been part of u19 (2003), u21 (2005) and senior Rugby World Cup (2007) winning squads.
-He also won the Currie Cup in 2008 and 2019.
+He also won the Currie Cup in 2008, 2019 and 2023.

 International career

 Pienaar made his debut for the Springboks in the 2006 Tri-Nations against New Zealand and was a member of the successful 2007 World Cup squad.
 As he did not play club rugby in South Africa since June 2010 it seemed unlikely that he would be called up again to play for the national team.
 SARU has a policy of selecting foreign based players in exceptional circumstances only.
 However, on 20 June 2011 it was reported that Pienaar had been named in South Africa's 49-Man World Cup preliminary training squad.
-Pienaar has been an ever present in South Africa squads ever since.